 You can contact us via our Data Protection Officer for all enquiries via: info@brandgenetics.com

-Alternatively, our address is: Brand Genetics, 24 Fitzroy Square, London, W1T6EP

-Date of this policy June 2023
+Alternatively, our address is: Brand Genetics, 58 Bloomsbury St, London WC1B 3QTDate of this policy June 2025

 Brand Genetics may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 The current date of this policy is effective from